mhostetter/galois/docs/tutorials/intro-to-prime-fields.rst

          g = GF7.primitive_element; g

-The :obj:`galois` package allows you to easily display all powers of an element and their equivalent polynomial, vector, and integer representations using :func:`~galois.FieldArrayClass.repr_table`.
+The :obj:`galois` package allows you to easily display all powers of an element and their equivalent polynomial, vector, and integer representations using :func:`~galois.FieldArray.repr_table`.
 Let's ignore the polynomial and vector representations for now.
 They will become useful for extension fields.

 Here is the representation table using the default generator :math:`g = 3`.
 Notice its multiplicative order is :math:`p - 1`.